 Diamanda La Berge Dramm (1991) grew up in Amsterdam, the Netherlands playing the violin since the age of four.
 Growing up among the leading figures of the Dutch classical, avant-garde and improvisation scene, her own concerts reflect all of these elements.
 At the age of thirteen, she premiered “Raadsels” by Louis Andriessen in the Concertgebouw for the opening of the Holland Festival 2005 and has gone on to perform internationally as a soloist, chamber music player and band member.
 In April 2018 Diamanda won the Dutch Classical Talent Tour & Award, the first ever string soloist to do so.

-She has worked extensively with modern music luminaries such as Christian Wolff, Alvin Lucier, Gunther Schuller, Chaya Czernowin, Garth Knox and George Benjamin.
-Recent performances include a collaboration in Florence with Georg Friedrich Haas and concerts in Brussels and London with avant-garde rock legend John Cale.
+She has worked extensively with modern music luminaries such as Christian Wolff, Alvin Lucier, Gunther Schuller, Chaya Czernowin, George Benjamin, and Georg Friedrich Haas.

-She completed her Bachelor of Music at the New England Conservatory in Boston with James Buswell and Nicholas Kitchen, and previously studied with Lex Korff de Gidts (Conservatory of Amsterdam).
+She completed her Bachelor of Music at the New England Conservatory in Boston with James Buswell and Nicholas Kitchen.
 At graduation, she was awarded the John Cage Award for her contribution to new music.

 Diamanda received her Masters of Music from the Royal Conservatory of the Hague, studying with Vera Beths.
 She was awarded the Nicolai Prize for the most exceptional recital.